PJXIO-Dev/cv-ANPR-system/README.md

 - Ultralytics YOLO detector with ROI cropping, batching, and FP16 inference
 - Plug-and-play OCR backends (Tesseract by default, TrOCR/Paddle/OpenAI hooks ready)
-- Unified post-processing with regex validation and deduplication
+- Unified post-processing with regex validation, deduplication, and per-vehicle tracking
 - Optional visualization utilities for debugging and demos
 - Benchmark/export scripts for measuring throughput and converting to ONNX